 - Grease an 8 inch square dish.

 - In a mixing bowl, combine the crushed Oreos and melted butter.
 Press into bottom of the dish.
-If you haven't softened the ice cream yet, freeze while ice cream stands.
+If you haven't softened the ice cream yet, you can put the crust in the freezer and let it freeze while the ice cream softens.

 - Spread softened ice cream over the crust and put in the freezer.